Contact Us 1-800-596-4880

 After you create a target space, set up the ingress and egress gateways for deployment.
 For agent networks, at least one small Managed Flex Gateway and one large Managed Flex Gateway is required in your environment.
 For more information about gateways, see Flex Gateway Deployment Models.
 For more information about Runtime Fabric deployments, see Managed Flex Gateway on Runtime Fabric.

-1. In Anypoint Code Builder desktop, open the Command Palette.
+1. In Anypoint Code Builder, open Command Palette.

 2. Select MuleSoft: Set Up Agent Network Gateways.

-3. If you’re not logged in already, log in to your Anypoint Platform account.
+3. If you’re not logged in, log in to your Anypoint Platform account.

 4. Select the business group, environment, and private space.